johanna-oncken/Marketing-Analytics-DWH/README.md

   </a>
 </p>

-<p>💡 Disclaimer: This is a demo project intended for skill demonstration and uses synthetically generated data.</p>
+<p>💡 Disclaimer: This demo project is intended to showcase skills and uses synthetically generated data.</p>

 <h3>1) Marketing Analysis</h3>